DevPaimonSoft/StarLock/README.md

 - **Flexible Configuration**: Tailor the obfuscation process to your project's needs.
 - **User-Friendly Interface**: Effortlessly protect your Java projects with an intuitive experience.

+## 🔄 Future Updates

+New features will be added with each new version.

+You can learn about future features based on the obfuscator configuration.

 ---

 ## 🚀 Getting Started